 Chronic Illness Burnout

-When someone utters that they are “burned out”, I think people normally tend to associate this with one’s work.
-A quick search of the definition lists it as a person “in a state of physical or mental collapse caused by overwork or stress”.
-I’m sure many of you have either experienced this yourself or at least witnessed others in the state of being “burned out”.
+When someone utters that they are “burned out,” I think people normally tend to associate this with one’s work.
+A quick search of the definition lists it as a person “in a state of physical or mental collapse caused by overwork or stress.”
+I’m sure many of you have either experienced this yourself or at least witnessed others in the state of being “burned out.”

 In a world where people are working more and more hours at one or more jobs, there is an increasing number of folks who are experiencing this feeling of hopelessness.
-It’s not only those who are working that are experiencing burn out though.
+It’s not only those who are working that are experiencing burnout though.
 There are many people suffering with chronic illnesses, like multiple sclerosis, who are just as burned out as those working long days.

 What does it mean to be “burned out”?

 Occupational burnout is actually something the World Health Organization has recently addressed.
 Even before that though, it was still a fairly recognizable way to describe someone who, according to the Mayo Clinic has “a special type of work-related stress — a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity.”
 Much of the time, this exhaustion seems to follow when someone’s job is especially demanding or unfulfilling.
 Aside from exhaustion, it can leave people feeling extremely stressed, sad, and empty inside.
-People experiencing job burnout are often at risk for high blood pressure, heart disease, insomnia, and cognitive issues.
+People experiencing job burnout can be at risk for high blood pressure, heart disease, insomnia, and cognitive issues.1

 Chronic illness is a job

 While occupational burnout is said to be specifically related to workplace issues, I still believe it is very much an issue for those suffering with chronic illness.
 Yes, many of the effects of burnout can be caused by the symptoms of an illness like MS (depression, for example).
-While the many symptoms of our disease can create the same issues as occupational burnout, it’s important to note that the everyday life of someone with a chronic illness can cause the same issues often associated with a demanding workplace.
+While the many symptoms of our disease can create the same issues as occupational burnout, I think it’s important to note that the everyday life of someone with a chronic illness can cause the same issues often associated with a demanding workplace.

 Living with MS is a full-time job